fhorinek/BB/Dev/Contributing.md

 # Contributing

-We welcom any contribution from our users or fans.
+We welcome any contribution from our users or fans.

 We are using 3 main branches for this repo:
  * master (development branch)